Temporary event notice

 The local licensing authority must hold a hearing if an objection notice is served.
 They may issue a counter notice if it considers it necessary for the promotion of licensing objectives.
 A decision must be made at least 24 hours before the beginning of the event.

 It is possible to give a 'late TEN' up to five working days but no earlier than nine working days before the event is due to commence.
+Please see above information on how working days are defined.
 A personal licence holder can give 10 late TENs in a calendar year.
 Whilst a person who doesn't hold a personal licence can only give two late TENs in a calendar year.

 If there is an objection from either the police or Pollution Control, the event will not go ahead.
 In these circumstances there is no scope for a hearing.